 On October 17, 2018, the Federal Government of Canada legalized recreational cannabis under the Cannabis Act.
 This makes Canada the first G7 nation to legalize recreational cannabis, and the second country (after Uruguay) to make such changes.
 These changes marked the end to the ninety-five year prohibition of cannabis in Canada, as cannabis was first added to the list of prohibited drugs under the Opium and Drug Act back in 1923.
-Currently, edibles are not included in the new legislation but will be phased in the Fall of 2019.
+Cannabis edibles, extracts and topicals became legal in Canada on October 17, 2019.